Runic Revelation Preview

 “Your ability to memorize patterns is remarkable,” he explained.
 “I've never met someone that had such a knack for learning them.
 But you...” he paused then, an apologetic look on his face.

 “I what?”
-Kyle asked, his dread returning.
+Kyle pressed, his dread returning.
 Master Owens sighed.

 “So you're saying I can't learn magic?”
-Kyle asked, his voice almost pleading.
+Kyle asked.
 Master Owens chuckled.

 “As what?” he asked.
 Master Owens smiled.